JanSharp/VRCEditorTools/notes.md

 - [ ] tool to generate game objects for each mesh group in an obj file
 - [ ] tool to find instances with missing prefabs
 - [ ] tool to find (and remove) missing scripts
-- [ ] create parent creates a transform when it should create a rect transform
+- [x] ~~create parent creates a transform when it should create a rect transform~~ unity has that now since 2022
 - [x] fix selection stage flex layout pushing the bottom frame and all the buttons off the window when there's lots of elemepts in the list above
 - [ ] Editor window to show all objects marked as editor only as well as putting them in a list
 - [x] select on double click or enter toggle for selection stage